brymer-meneses/axon/README.md

 # Axon

-Axon is a tiny Deep Learning Library that uses MLIR to optimize the forward and backward pass of the tensor operations.
+Axon is a tiny Deep Learning Library that uses MLIR to optimize tensor operations.

 ```python
 a = axon.Tensor(1)